What is Self-Assessment?

 We can help put you in touch with MyAccountant, a specialist contractor accountancy firm (also FCSA accredited) we have worked with for over two decades.
 With them, you’ll be assigned a personal tax manager, who will:

 - Send you our tax questionnaire to gather your data and establish the pertinent facts to prepare your tax return.

 - If you have not filed a tax return in the past, we will register you with HMRC and obtain your Unique Taxpayer Reference (UTR)

-- We will prepare your tax return and provide you with the SA100 form itself and a detailed tax computation
+- Prepare your tax return and provide you with the SA100 form and detailed tax computation.

-- Once approved, we will electronically submit your return to HMRC and provide an emailed receipt as proof for your records
+- Electronically submit your return to HMRC and provide an emailed receipt as proof for your records.

-We hope you find this guide helpful in answering some of your questions around self-assessment.
+We hope you find this guide helpful in answering some of your self-assessment questions.
 If you require assistance and are already with SmartWork, all you have to do is contact your business manager.
-Otherwise, feel free to call 0800 434 6446 or e-mail us at email@example.com.
+Otherwise, feel free to call 0800 434 6446 or email us at email@example.com.

 For more relevant content aimed at freelancers and contractors, please visit the guidance section of our website and follow us on LinkedIn, Twitter and Facebook so you can see when we post a new article.